What we do

 Student, University of Washington Seattle

-current partner schools: 60+ undergraduate and 50+ graduate
+unique Partner Schools implementing 60+ undergraduate and 50+ graduate interventions

 10